ramellen/gqp_drone/README.md

 ArduPilot SITL
 The ardupilot_gazebo plugin

-If you don't have these, the included script installs the ROS-side prerequisites: bash./setup_ros2_workspace.sh
-Build the workspace:
-bashcd ~/ros2_ws
-colcon build --symlink-install --packages-select drone_face_tracking source install/setup.bash
-Start ArduPilot SITL in one terminal: bashcd ~/ardupilot/ArduCopter sim_vehicle.py --console --map
-Launch the simulation in another terminal: bashros2 launch drone_face_tracking simulation.launch.py Gazebo will spawn the drone in front of a textured face.
-Within ~30 seconds the mission FSM will arm, take off, hover briefly, transition into TRACKING, and hold the face centered for the configured tracking window before landing autonomously.
-To record and plot tracking errors during a run: bashros2 run drone_face_tracking plot_errors_node
-The plot is saved to ~/drone_tracking_plots/ on Ctrl-C.
-Option B — Run on Real Hardware
-Hardware setup is non-trivial and is documented in detail in docs/raspberry_pi_setup.md.
-At a high level:

 Flash Ubuntu Server 22.04 64-bit to the Pi 4's SD card.
 Install ROS 2 Humble, MAVROS, libcamera, picamera2 on the Pi.
 Flash ArduPilot Copter (MatekH743 target) to the Aero Selfie H743 over USB DFU using STM32CubeProgrammer.